domlysz/BlenderGIS/README.md

 This tool can import into Blender most of shapefile feature type.
 It can also uses attributes data to define Z elevation values or Z extrusion values.

 Exporter script can export a mesh to pointZ, polylineZ or polygonZ shapefile.

-Note that Blender cannot handle attribute data include in dbase file linked to the shapefile.
-So if you want import a shapefile for edit it into Blender and then re-export it, you will lose attribute data.
+Note that currently this tool does not re-export attribute data include in the dbase file linked to the shapefile.
+So if you want to import a shapefile for edit it into Blender and then re-export it, you will lose attribute data.

 [Georeferenced raster importer](https://github.com/domlysz/BlenderGIS/wiki/Import-georef-raster)